daavidwlf/quiz-app/README.md

-Quiz App in Java auf 1970 angelehnt
+Quiz-App in Java auf 1970 angelehnt